connxio/docs/README.md

 `versioned_sidebars/version-X.Y.Z-sidebars.json`, and adds the release to the root `versions.json`.
 Commit all three along with your documentation changes.

-With Docusaurus's default routing, the newest saved release is served at `/`, older releases at `/VERSION/`, and the working `docs/` directory at `/next/` (labelled **Next**).
-Before the first release is saved, `docs/` is served at `/` and the selector appears as a single version link; it becomes a dropdown once there are multiple versions.
-Edit `docs/` for the next release; fix an existing release in its `versioned_docs/` folder.
-Releases are snapshots, not Git branches.
+The working `docs/` directory is the default version, labelled **Next** and served at `/`.
+All numbered snapshots are archives served at `/VERSION/`, including `/1.0.0/`.
+Creating another snapshot does not change the default version.
+This is configured with `lastVersion: "current"` and an empty path for `current` in `docusaurus.config.ts`.
+Archived pages display Docusaurus's unmaintained-version banner.
+Edit `docs/` for live documentation updates; fix an archive in its `versioned_docs/` folder.
+Archives are snapshots, not Git branches.

 The REST API's own v1/v2/v3 selector is independent of whole-site documentation versions.
 The snapshot includes those API references too.
 Root-relative links